What Is Latency in Online Music Collaboration (and How to Reduce It)

 - less buffering → responsive but less stable

-For music, excessive buffering makes real-time interaction difficult.
+For music, excessive buffering makes real-time playing difficult.

-Platforms like Zoom are designed for speech, not music.
+Platforms like Zoom are designed for speech, not musical performance.

 They: